Choose the dinner area before the restaurant

 Use only when the schedule has real space and the dinner is the point of the evening.

-Tie breaker: If the next morning starts near the waterfront or convention center, stay in the Seaport/Fort Point lane.
+Tie breaker: If the next morning starts near the waterfront, airport, or convention center, stay in the Seaport/Fort Point area.

 Trip plans